 - The dead character may not make a vocal sound or communicate anything beyond basic emotional expressions, but can mouth words as if to scream unheard in some nether realm, or to call out for a companion silently.

 - The dead character is NOT aware of their surroundings during the Spirit’s Song, i.e. they will NOT see anyone around them.
 This is part of their tragedy and any silent calling out may never be in response to a living’s action or word; they simply no longer experience the living world.

 The Spirit’s Song is visible by ANY who can see it regardless of distance.
 Imagine a deadly battlefield wherein the recently slain scream out silently; it should haunt any who witness it.

-Up to 10 minutes.
-After the Spirit’s Song, the dead character’s body disappears and all physical items (item tags, etc.) remain behind.
+After the Spirit’s Song, the dead character’s body disappears and all physical items (item cards, etc.) remain behind.
 The player must immediately leave the area of their character’s death and walk (or run) to Logistics in Spirit Form, one arm crossed on their front torso.